RagnarB83/ash-documentation/docs/setup.rst

 This is the recommended way for a fully functioning ASH.
 Required if you intend to do MM or QM/MM using the OpenMM package (as OpenMM has to be installed via conda/mamba).
+If you already completed section A and B above, you can skip ahead to step 5.

 1. Install Miniforge or Miniconda (see section A above).
 Install it in a location where your user has access (e.g. your home-directory)
 2. Create new environment (recommended): **mamba create --name ASH** (you can also use conda)